-The applicant has proposed a travel plan to address this proposing pre-booked access by minibus only.
-However, concerns have been raised with the applicant that access by minibus only would not be practicably enforceable.
-The appellant has indicated that further details will be submitted to attempt to address that concern.
+The applicant has proposed a travel plan to address this proposing pre-booked access by minibus only, however, this would not be practicably enforceable.
+Therefore, the proposed development is contrary to policies SDP2, SUP3, WRK5 and ENV4

 Residential Amenity

 The proposed development would not result in any unacceptable residential amenity impacts.
 Concerns have been raised relating to the impact of additional traffic on Jerusalem Farm, however, the site has an access via Jerusalem Farm's land and the proposed development would not result in a level or nature of traffic that would cause any unacceptable residential amenity impacts.